nhejazi/haldensify/paper/paper.md

 fact that it may be readily applied to arbitrary data structures and straightforwardly incorporates machine learning at the hazard estimation step.
-@diaz2011super advocated for the use of the Super Learner algorithm [@vdl2007super], a theoretically principled version of ensemble machine learning or model stacking [@wolpert1992stacked; @breiman1996stacked].
+@diaz2011super advocated for the use of the Super Learner algorithm [@vdl2007super], a theoretically principled variant of ensemble machine learning or model stacking [@wolpert1992stacked; @breiman1996stacked].

 Although Super Learning is both highly flexible and compatible with the